-- The Process for Indiana Personal Injury Cases
+- What Is the Process for Indiana Personal Injury Cases?

-- How Long a Personal Injury Lawsuit Could Take
+- How Long Does a Personal Injury Lawsuit Take?

-- Statute of Limitations for Personal Injury Claims
+- What Is the Statute of Limitations for Personal Injury Claims?

-Personal injury is a broad category, ranging from medical malpractice and products liability to wrongful death and injuries sustained from a car accident or fall.
+Personal injury is a broad category, ranging from medical malpractice and product liability to wrongful death and injuries sustained from a car accident or fall.

 But, at its core, “someone must be hurt by the fault of someone else,” says Jeffrey S. Wrage, a personal injury attorney and partner at Blachly, Tabor, Bozik & Hartman law firm in Valparaiso.

 What Are Common Types of Personal Injury Cases?

 Cases—and potential recoveries—aren’t limited to bodily harm.
 Emotional and psychological trauma qualifies, as do lost earnings, as well as the loss of love, care and affection of an injured or deceased spouse.
 Most critical to pursuing a claim, though, is establishing liability.
 Someone must be at fault.

 “We always spend the first conversation learning about what the injury is, how it occurred, and determining who might be accountable or responsible,” says Ashley N. Hadler, a personal injury attorney at Garau Germano in Indianapolis.